CaesarDev/caesar-the-daily-crud/README.md

 ### Make sure that the database connection is set up correctly.
-The daily Crud is using the [`sqlite3`](https://www.sqlite.org/) database engine.
+The daily Crud is using the [`sqlite`](https://www.sqlite.org/) database engine.
 The database is set up in the .env file.
-The location of the database is /database/database.sqlite Make sure that the path in .env is correct.
+The location of the database is /database/database.sqlite Make sure that the path in .env is correct by adding the absolute path For example /Users/Ola/Code/caesar-the-daily-crud/database/database.sqlite

 ### Run the migrations
 Run the migrations in order to seed the data. ```php artisan migrate```